The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Arrival train station: Train services from Brussels terminate at London St Pancras International Station.
 The station is in central London and housed in an impressive historic building part of which is also a hotel.
 St Pancras International is part of Transport for London's network of local, commuter, intercity and underground trains and local buses.
 London St Pancras International facilities include parking for car and bicycles, car hire desks, cab ranks, tourist information, banking services, passenger lounges, left baggage storage, toilets and wifi.
 There is also a range of shops from supermarkets to designer boutiques and a choice of cafes and restaurants, one of which is a champagne bar.

-Travel between Brussels, Belgium and London, United Kingdom by train is: Partially open.
+Travel between Brussels, Belgium and London, United Kingdom by train is: Unrestricted.

 Conditions of entry: